History of scouting in the Philippines: Foundation of the movement

-Filipinization
+Filipinization of the scouting system

 In 1960, the BSP began the nationalization of the scouting system.
 The BSP Cub Scout program was revised to replace American symbols (e.g. Bobcat, Bear Cub, Wolf Cub, Lion Cub) with Philippine motifs (e.g. Kawan, Mother Usa, Chief Usa, Young Usa, Lauan, Molave, Narra and Leaping Usa).
-In 1961, the Boy Scout program was revised to replace American symbols (e.g. Eagle) with Philippine motifs (e.g. Maginoo, Jose Rizal).
+In 1961, the Boy Scout program was revised to replace American symbols (e.g., Eagle) with Philippine motifs (e.g. Maginoo, Jose Rizal).
 In 1963, 24 members of the BSP delegation to the 11th World Scout Jamboree in Marathon, Greece, died in a plane crash in the sea off the coast of Mumbai, India.
-Streets in the South Triangle District of Quezon City were later named in their memory by the city council a year later.
+To honor their memory, a memorial was erected in Quezon City, and a year later, the Quezon City council named several streets after the fallen Scouts.

-In 1968, Boy Scouts, Rovers, and Scouters joined in the search-and-rescue operations for victims of the Ruby Tower collapse in August.
+In August 1968, Boy Scouts, Rovers, and Scouters joined in the search-and-rescue operations for victims of the Ruby Tower collapse caused by the Casiguran earthquake.
 For the services rendered by the Scouts, the BSP organization was awarded by President Ferdinand Marcos with a Presidential Gold Medal the following year.
-In 1970, Senior Scouting officially launched as part of the BSP program replacing Explorers.
+In 1970, Senior Scouting officially launched as part of the BSP program, replacing Explorers.
 It has three sections: Air (grey uniform), Land (dark green), and Sea (white).
 In 1971, Ambassador Antonio C. Delgado was elected Chairman of the World Scout Conference, becoming the first Filipino to hold this position.
 In 1972, BSP membership hit the one-million mark.
-In 1973, the Golden Jubilee Jamboree and first Asia-Pacific Jamboree was held at the National Scout Reservation, University of the Philippines, Los Baños, Laguna.
+In 1973, the Golden Jubilee Jamboree and the first Asia-Pacific Jamboree were held at the National Scout Reservation, University of the Philippines Los Baños, Laguna.
 The jamboree song, "Kapatirang Paglilingkod," reflected the Bagong Lipunan regime of President Ferdinand Marcos.
-In 1974–75, the Cub Scout name is Philippinised: the Pilipino alphabet at that time did not include the letter C, so "Cub" was replaced with "Kab".
-However, since "kab" was not actually a Pilipino word, it was contrived as an acronym for "Kabataan Alay sa Bayan" and written in all caps.
+In 1974–75, the Cub Scout name was Filipinized: The Filipino alphabet then did not include the letter C, so "Cub" was replaced with "Kab".
+However, since "kab" was not a Filipino word, it was contrived as an acronym for "Kabataan Alay sa Bayan" written in uppercase.